gallochris/cbb-docs/hugo_source/content/efficiency/02-possessions.md

 This isn't always what happens or how a team gains a possession.

-In large part because of _fouls and free throws_.
+In large part, it's because of _fouls and free throws_.

 For example, teams are awarded 1-and-1 free throws after their opponent commits 7 team fouls.
 If the first free throw is made, a second one is awarded.

-If a player is fouled shooting a 2-point shot, it gets 2 free throws.
+If a player is fouled shooting a 2-point shot, the player gets 2 free throws.
 A player can also be fouled when shooting a 3-point shot, meaning 3 free throws are awarded.

 A player can be fouled on a made shot, and earn an extra free throw.
 Known as an _and-1_.